TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 The Keyboard can be used to change various options by sending *option*value command such as:
 (1) Change the LCD blank timeout: Send the macro *tb*num with the built-in keyboard where num = 0,1-9 - *tb*0 = 120 hours,
 *tb*1 = 30 seconds.
-Too change the normally-on-brightness-level use *bb*num with the built-in keyboard where num = 0,1-9
+Too change the normally-on-brightness-level use *bb*num ith the built-in keyboard where num = 0,1-9
-- *bb*0 no dimming full normal brightness, and 1-9 = 8/256 to 128/256 % PWM instead of full brightness.
+- *bb*0 no dimming full normal brightness, and 1-9 = 8/255 to 128/255 % PWM instead of full brightness.
 (2) Send the macro *po* with the built-in keyboard to toggle the Power Keys Option to use the Menu (GUI+X + i,u,r or the GUI+R + shutdown + options command
-(3) Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after a restart to ON or OFF (4) Change the LCD screen-dimmer value: Send the macro *db*num with the built-in keyboard where num = 0,1-9 - *db*0 = no dimmming - just on/off after blank timeout, and 1-9 = 8/256 to 80/256 % PWM instead of blank.
+(3) Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after a restart to ON or OFF (4) Change the LCD screen-dimmer value: Send the macro *db*num with the built-in keyboard where num = 0,1-9 - *db*0 = no dimmming - just on/off after blank timeout, and 1-9 = 8/255 to 80/255 % PWM instead of blank.
 (5) Change the LCD Brightness value: Send the macro *bb*num with the built-in keyboard where num = 0,1-9 - *bb*0 = full
-brightness and 1-9 = 8/256 to 128/256 % PWM brightness.
+brightness and 1-9 = 8/255 to 128/255 % PWM brightness.
 (6) Change the LCD Orientation by 180 degrees: Send the macro *ro* with the built-in keyboard.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra